National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 This viewpoint offers good views of the Bright Angel Trail switchbacking through the canyon below, as well as the Historic District of the village, including the prominent El Tovar Hotel.
 Several sets of stairs access two main viewing areas.

-View to the east from Maricopa Point.
+View north from Maricopa Point.

 Maricopa Point